eficode-academy/docker-katas/labs/03-deletion.md

 * `docker network prune`
 * `docker volume prune`

 The docker image prune command allows you to clean up unused images.
 By default, docker image prune only cleans up dangling images.
 A dangling image is one that is not tagged and is not referenced by any container.
-To remove all _unused_ resources, resources that are not directly used by any existing containers, use the `-a` command as well.
+To remove all _unused_ resources, resources that are not directly used by any existing containers, use the `-a` switch as well.

 If you want a general cleanup, then `docker system prune` is your friend.